Women’s sizing doesn’t make any sense – ever wonder why?

 As Jennifer explains, making your own clothes patterns (which is how you convert a 2-D fabric into a 3-D clothing piece) is really difficult.
 It takes many hours of practice to get it just right.

 “You should feel comfortable in your clothes because it really cheers you up.
-At least at the end of the day, you cover your body with it, so you want to you want to express something,” said Jennifer.
+At least at the end of the day, you cover your body with it, so you want to express something,” said Jennifer.